kitconcept/volto-light-theme/docs/feature-flags.md

     defaultMessage: ' ',
   },
 });
 ```

 Then add the translation you want in your `locale` file.

-## Show intranetHeader
+## Show `intranetHeader`

-We have totally different header for intranet sites.
-If you want that, you can enable it by passing `intranetHeader` property.
+We have a totally different header for intranet sites.
+If you want that, you can enable it by passing the `intranetHeader` property.

 ```js
 config.settings.intranetHeader = true;